Election crisis engulfs Honduras with rivals neck-and-neck

 “They take us for idiots and want to steal our victory,” said Nasralla, who heads a coalition of leftist and centrist parties.
 “The document I signed today with the OAS has no validity,” he added, calling it a “trap” and pledging to take to the streets to defend his votes.

-The OAS said in a tweet that it regretted Nasralla had withdrawn from the pact, and that it would continue working for “justice” in the Honduran elections.
+The OAS said in a tweet that it regretted Nasralla had withdrawn from the pact, and that it would continue working for “justice” in the elections.

+Later on Wednesday, police fired tear gas to disperse Nasralla supporters gathered outside the election tribunal where the vote was being counted.
+The fumes entered the building, prompting its staff to be evacuated, television images showed.

-With around 82.89 percent of ballots counted, the center-right Hernandez had 42.2 percent of the vote, while Nasralla was on 42.1 percent, the election tribunal said.
+With around 82.89 percent of ballots counted, the center-right Hernandez had 42.2 percent of the vote, while Nasralla was on 42.1 percent, the tribunal said.
 Hernandez’s National Party appears set to retain control of Congress.

-As he caught his rival, Hernandez’s blue-clad supporters celebrated, chanting the president’s name at a party base in capital Tegucigalpa, TV images showed, while thousands of Nasralla supporters took to the streets in protest.
+As he caught his rival, Hernandez’s blue-clad supporters celebrated, chanting the president’s name at a party base in capital Tegucigalpa, TV images showed, while thousands of Nasralla supporters took to the streets.

 “I‘m here so that justice and the will of the people is carried out, because we elected Salvador Nasralla, and Juan Orlando Hernandez wants to steal his victory,” said 22-year-old David Ramirez, a red political flag draped over his shoulder.